 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Creeva's World 2.0 - Latest Comments in Life Caching is better then Life Streams | Creeva's World 2.0</title><link>http://creevasworld20.disqus.com/</link><description></description><language>en</language><lastBuildDate>Tue, 07 Jul 2009 14:23:52 -0000</lastBuildDate><item><title>Re: Life Caching is better then Life Streams | Creeva's World 2.0</title><link>http://creeva.com/2008/01/11/life-caching-is-better-then-life-streams/#comment-12268219</link><description>Life streaming software has to be made easy to use&lt;br&gt;otherwise you are going to spend more time administering&lt;br&gt;your life than getting on with it!!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">grin</dc:creator><pubDate>Tue, 07 Jul 2009 14:23:52 -0000</pubDate></item><item><title>Re: Life Caching is better then Life Streams | Creeva's World 2.0</title><link>http://creeva.com/2008/01/11/life-caching-is-better-then-life-streams/#comment-1718043</link><description>@Peter&lt;br&gt;&lt;br&gt;I can say that life caching is walking the fine line between informative and obsessive.
-If it wasn't for grabbing my rss feeds and getting them delivered in a daily condensed e-mail that I can manipulate (thank you feedburner) I wouldn't have a chance. &lt;br&gt;&lt;br&gt;If our online data didn't exist in such an ethereal state - where true data portability and merging between data sources and services was seamless, the need for life vaulting would be moot.
-Hopefully one day that time will come.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Creeva</dc:creator><pubDate>Fri, 01 Aug 2008 15:39:30 -0000</pubDate></item><item><title>Re: Life Caching is better then Life Streams | Creeva's World 2.0</title><link>http://creeva.com/2008/01/11/life-caching-is-better-then-life-streams/#comment-1718042</link><description>Great post on how you accomplished live caching.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Creeva's World 2.0 - Latest Comments in Life Caching is better then Life Streams</title><link>http://creevasworld20.disqus.com/</link><description></description><atom:link href="https://creevasworld20.disqus.com/life_caching_is_better_then_life_streams_creevas_world_20/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Fri, 01 Aug 2008 15:39:30 -0000</lastBuildDate><item><title>Re: Life Caching is better then Life Streams</title><link>http://creeva.com/2008/01/11/life-caching-is-better-then-life-streams/#comment-1718043</link><description>&lt;p&gt;@Peter&lt;/p&gt;&lt;p&gt;I can say that life caching is walking the fine line between informative and obsessive.
+If it wasn't for grabbing my rss feeds and getting them delivered in a daily condensed e-mail that I can manipulate (thank you feedburner) I wouldn't have a chance.&lt;/p&gt;&lt;p&gt;If our online data didn't exist in such an ethereal state - where true data portability and merging between data sources and services was seamless, the need for life vaulting would be moot.
+Hopefully one day that time will come.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">creeva</dc:creator><pubDate>Fri, 01 Aug 2008 15:39:30 -0000</pubDate></item><item><title>Re: Life Caching is better then Life Streams</title><link>http://creeva.com/2008/01/11/life-caching-is-better-then-life-streams/#comment-1718042</link><description>&lt;p&gt;Great post on how you accomplished live caching.
 I'm (as usual) a bit late running in to the same issue with my online data.
 I find that a lot of detail about my actions are stored in various places on the web.
 I really would like to have a good application that lets me retrieve all this data about me and store it in a searchable way, perhaps a database.
 I'm going to try a simulare approach like you did via a blogging engine.
-I might even create a world readable life stream.&lt;br&gt;&lt;br&gt;PS. this is my first cocomment comment so an additional feed needs to be stored :)</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Peter</dc:creator><pubDate>Fri, 01 Aug 2008 11:33:34 -0000</pubDate></item></channel></rss>
+I might even create a world readable life stream.&lt;/p&gt;&lt;p&gt;PS. this is my first cocomment comment so an additional feed needs to be stored :)&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Peter</dc:creator><pubDate>Fri, 01 Aug 2008 11:33:34 -0000</pubDate></item></channel></rss>